Does HIPAA Apply to Your Cosmetic Medical Spa?

 - Communications — text messages, emails, or portal messages — discussing a patient's treatment

 The photograph issue is particularly acute for aesthetic practices.
 Before-and-after images are a core marketing tool, but they are also PHI when they can be linked to an individual patient.
 Using these images on social media or your website without a properly executed HIPAA-compliant authorization (separate from a general marketing release) exposes your practice to OCR complaints.
-A standard model release does not satisfy HIPAA's authorization requirements under 45 CFR §164.508.

 The EHR and Booking Platform Problem

 Many med spas use consumer-grade or aesthetics-specific booking platforms — Vagaro, Boulevard, Mindbody, or similar — without confirming whether those platforms will sign a BAA.
 Some will; many have historically resisted or offered BAAs only on higher-tier paid plans.

 Operating without a signed BAA from any vendor that accesses, stores, or transmits PHI on your behalf is itself a HIPAA violation, regardless of whether a breach ever occurs.
 Before renewing or signing any software contract, verify BAA availability in writing.
 If the vendor refuses, you cannot legally use that platform for patient data.
-Review your HIPAA compliance guide to understand the full scope of covered vendor relationships.

-The Five Core HIPAA Requirements Med Spas Must Address
+Five Essential HIPAA Requirements for Med Spas

-1. Security Risk Assessment
+Security Risk Assessment

-The hipaa security risk assessment is the foundation of compliance — and the first thing OCR requests when investigating a breach or complaint.
+The HIPAA security risk assessment is the foundation of compliance — and the first thing OCR requests when investigating a breach or complaint.
 The Security Rule at 45 CFR §164.308(a)(1) requires covered entities to conduct an accurate, thorough assessment of risks and vulnerabilities to the confidentiality, integrity, and availability of electronic PHI (ePHI).
-For a med spa, this means documenting every system that stores or transmits patient data, evaluating threats to each, and implementing controls proportional to the risk.

-2. Access Controls and Authentication
+Access Controls Implementation

 Under HIPAA Security Rule §164.312(a)(1), every workforce member must have a unique user ID.
 Shared logins — a single "front desk" password used by all staff — are a direct violation.
 Access to ePHI should be role-based: your injector doesn't need access to billing records; your receptionist doesn't need clinical documentation beyond scheduling data.